-Find resources, information and contact information for POSC 395 below.
+Find resources, information, and contact information for POSC 395 and IR 391 internship courses below.

-If you have questions about the POSC 395 internship course, the intake process, or course requirements that are not answered below, please contact Unruh Institute of Politics at email@example.com.
+If you have questions about the POSC 395 and/or IR 391 internship courses, the intake process, or course requirements that are not answered below, please contact Unruh Institute of Politics at firstname.lastname@example.org.

 What is an internship?